postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-managing_collections.md

 ##### **Edit and view collection details**

-Click the right angle bracket (>) to show the details view for the collection.
-Click the left angle bracket (<) to hide the details view.
+Expand the right angle bracket (**>**) to show the details view for the collection.
+Collapse the left angle bracket (**<**) to hide the details view.
 You can add metadata like name and description so that all the information a developer needs to use your API is available easily.

 ![](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59154277.png)